live-clones/pybtex/docs/source/cmdline.rst

 BibTeX has a built-in stack oriented programming language for defining bibliography formatting styles.
 This language is used in :file:`.bst` style files.
-Pybtex is fully compatible with BIbTeX' :file:`.bst` style files.
+Pybtex is fully compatible with BibTeX' :file:`.bst` style files.

 Additionally, Pybtex allows
 :doc:`to write bibliography styles in Python <api/styles>`.
-Some base BibTeX styles, including ``plain``, ``alpha``, ``unsrt``, have been already ported to Python.
+Some base BibTeX styles, including ``plain``, ``alpha``, ``unsrt``, have been ported to Python already.
 They can be found in :source:`pybtex/style/formatting` subdirectory.
 Additional styles can be added as :doc:`plugins <api/plugins>`.